stywmy/SMFuse/README.md

 python predict.py
 ```

 Note: Before running, it is necessary to comment out the code of the second stage.
-Similarly, you need to comment out irrelevant parts of the src/model.py code.
+Similarly, you need to comment out irrelevant parts of the src/model.py code.model_30_structure.pth is for first stage.

 In the second stage:
 Please put the structure diagram obtained in the first stage into a folder, modify the corresponding path in predict.exe, and then run the following prompt: